Invitation to our Secret Adventure 🤫

 -

-A camera or phone, a small tripod, extra batteries and a memory card.
+A camera or phone, small tripod, extra batteries and a memory card.
 We’ll send a short gear list after booking.

 -